lazycuh/angular-tooltip/README.md

    */
   context?: C;
   /**
    * Where to position the tooltip.
-Default is `Placement.VERTICAL`.
+Default is `vertical`.
    */
   placement?: Placement;
   /**
    * The optional theme for this tooltip.
-Default is `Theme.LIGHT Theme.LIGHT`.
+Default is `light`.
    */
   theme?: Theme;
 }